David K. E. Bruce: Military service

-Bruce was born in Baltimore, Maryland, to William Cabell Bruce and Louise Este (Fisher) Bruce (1864–1945).
-One of his three brothers was James Cabell Bruce.
-He studied for a year and a half at Princeton University.
-He dropped out to serve in the United States Army during World War I. At parental insistence, he then attended the University of Virginia School of Law (1919-1920) and the University of Maryland School of Law (1920-1921) without taking a degree before being admitted to the Maryland bar in November 1921.
+Bruce dropped out of Princeton to serve in the United States Army during World War I. An artillery sergeant, he arrived in Europe but saw no action before the armistice.
+After being commissioned as a second lieutenant, he served in the army courier service after the conflict.
+At parental insistence, he did not return to Princeton, but attended the University of Virginia School of Law (1919-1920) and the University of Maryland School of Law (1920-1921) Although not taking a degree from either school, Bruce passed the Maryland bar examination at the top of his class, and was admitted to the Maryland bar in November 1921.